nerdschoolbergen/all-about-testing-code/exercise-1/README.md

 :pencil2: Make the test fail by making a change to the assertion and re-run the test.
 :book: Observe what happens in the Test Runner.

 The `assertTrue` assertion is one of many built in to the JUnit framework.
-[More about assertions here](https://github.com/junit-team/junit4/wiki/Assertions)
+[More about assertions here](https://github.com/junit-team/junit4/wiki/Assertions).

 We also want to test that the `SmoothieBar` class consumes oranges and apples from its stock when a smoothie is made.

-- Add the following test:
+:pencil2: Add the following test by writing the code yourself (don't copy & paste):

 ```java
 @Test